CiscoUcs/ucsm-ansible/README.md

 Modules in the library directory that are prefixed with ucs (and not cisco) are submitted or in development.  utils/remote_management is the module_utils location.

 There is currently not support for scripted install/uninstall to avoid collision with Ansible hosted modules and ongoing maintenance.
-You can specfiy this repo as a library and module_utils location with env variables or command line options (e.g., ANSIBLE_LIBRARY=./library ANSIBLE_MODULE_UTILS=./utils ansible-playbook ..)
+You can specfiy this repo as a library and module_utils location with env variables or command line options (e.g., ANSIBLE_LIBRARY=./library ANSIBLE_MODULE_UTILS=./utils ansible-playbook ..).

+Modules submitted to Ansible are also used in roles now available on Ansible Galaxy: https://galaxy.ansible.com/list#/roles?autocomplete=ucs

 ### Current Development Status